jeronkk/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ListSequenceDiagram.puml" alt="ListCommand Sequence Diagram" />

-#### Sort Command
+### Sort Command

 The `sort` feature allows tutors to organize the student list based on specific fields such as name, address, email, phone, subject, or tuition timing.
 This improves usability by enabling tutors to view student data in a desired order, which is especially useful when managing many students.

-The `sort` command is implemented using the `SortCommand` class, which accepts a field keyword (e.g., `name`, `t/Math`) and applies the corresponding comparator to the address book list.
+The `sort` command is implemented using the `SortCommand` class, which accepts a field keyword (e.g., `name`, `phone`) and applies the corresponding comparator to the address book list.
 The command then updates the filtered person list with the sorted result.

 The sorting logic is encapsulated in the `PersonComparators` utility class, which contains static comparators for each sortable field.
 This separation of concerns makes it easier to maintain and extend.